enkidevs/curriculum/Web/HTML/media/video.md

 ---
 ## Practice

+In order for videos today to be supports on all major web browsers, what two video formats are needed?

++ .mp4
++ .webm
+- h.246
+- codec
+- .mp3
+- .oog

+---
+## Revision

 Which HTML element is used to insert a movie clip or video stream into the document?

 ???

-When inserting a video clip, it is best to use .mp4 video format to guarantee the video will be played on all browsers (even older versions), regardless of the device.

-???

-Which video formats are supported by HTML5?

-???

-* <video>
-* F
-* WebM, Ogg, mp4,
+* `<video>`
-* <vid>
+* `<vid>`
-* <media>
+* `<media>`
-* <youtube>
+* `<youtube>`
-* <stream>
+* `<stream>`
-* <movie>
+* `<movie>`

 ---
-## Revision
+## Quiz

-HTML video files must be located on a video server to properly be delivered to users.
+How much do you know about web videos?

+If your video plays OK on your local computer, but doesn't play on the web server, what can fix this?

 ???

-* F
+* .htaccess file adding video types needs to be added to server.
+* Hosting videos on your server will not be possible.
+* The video will be viewable by others, just not you.
+* The video file needs to be converted properly to be posted online.
+* Close the browser, reopen it, and test the video again.